We are proud to share the inspiring journey of Becky Fritchman of Jonesboro, Indiana

 What would you like to say to a new amputee to encourage them?

 Ask questions.
 Don’t be afraid to ask questions and believe in yourself.
 Join amputee support groups on Facebook.
-This has been a big plus in connections me with other above-the-knee amputees.
+This has been a big plus in connecting me with other above-the-knee amputees.
 Someone is most likely going through what you are on a daily basis.
 Trust the team that works with you.
 Your success is their success.

 The hardest part about this journey has been mental and emotional.
 I have to prepare myself every time I went out in public because I felt that I looked different, but mentally I overcame this and acted normal.